 During some storms tree branches or other failing debris can land on your roof.
 Some items are small and won’t cause an issue—other items are so large that you will naturally be concerned about damage.
 Use your best judgment.
 R & R Exteriors is a professional roofing contractor and we can inspect your roof for damage at no cost.
-If you have damage from debris on your roof, we can help you file an insurance claim.
+If you have damage from debris on your roof.

 Potential signs of debris damage: